tokio-rs/website/content/docs/getting-started/futures.md

 with combinators.
 The only thing to be aware for now is that `poll` is what the runtime will call in order to see if the `Future` is complete yet or not.

-The specific part of the runtime in charge of polling futures is known as the executor.
-Which will constantly poll futures and make sure they eventually return a value.
+The specific part of the runtime in charge of polling futures is known as the executor, which will constantly poll futures and make sure they eventually return a value.

 # Executors

 In order for a `Future` to make progress, something has to call `poll`.
 This is the job of an executor.

 Executors are responsible for repeatedly calling `poll` on a `Future` until its value is returned.
 There are many different ways to do this.
 For example, the